asdxaasas/3rdYearProject/README.md

 <a name="intro"></a>
 ## 1. Project Introduction

-The quantification of myocardial perfusion is an important measure in diagnosis cardiac disease, such as, coronary artery disease.
-Such measure is often computed by pixel wise substractions between consequtive imaging frames.
-This requires the same object remains at the same shape and coordinate in each frame.
-However, heart is like a pump which experiencing **non-rigid transformation** from time to time.
-Moreover, heart also has a **rigid translational motion** due to the mechanicm of breathing.
-Thus, the aim of the project is to remove two source of motions and hence improve myocardial perfusion quantification.
+The quantification of myocardial perfusion is an important measure in diagnosing cardiac disease, such as, coronary artery disease.
+Such measure is often computed by pixel wise substractions between consecutive imaging frames.
+This requires that the same object remains at the same shape and coordinate in each frame.
+However, the heart is like a pump which experiences **non-rigid transformation** from time to time.
+Moreover, the heart also has a **rigid translational motion** due to the breathing mechanism.
+Thus, the aim of the project was to remove two sources of motions and hence improve myocardial perfusion quantification.

+consecutive

-Although heart is similar to a pump that constantly dialates and contracts, heart do transmit us a signal "ECG" that inform us the instant of dilation or contraction.
-Therefore, we detect certain features of real-time ECG signals and then trigger ultrasound platform, so the frames are only taken when heart was in a particular shape, namely phase.
+Although the heart is similar to a pump that constantly dialates and contracts, the heart does transmit us a signal "ECG" that informs us on the instant of dilation or contraction.
+Therefore, we detect certain features of real-time ECG signals and then trigger ultrasound platform, so the frames were only taken when the heart was in a particular shape, more formally cardiac cycle phase 1.
 Hence the **non-rigid transformation** was resolved by **ECG signals processing**.
-The **rigid translational motion** was removed by **image registration techniques**, where we translate the rigid object in different frames to a common coordinate.
+The **rigid translational motion** was removed by **image registration techniques**, where we realigned the rigid object in all frames.

 <a name="intro"></a>
 ## 2. Group Report